simas-code/data-extraction/task2_scandinavian/README.md

+# WebCrawlerScandinavian

+Runnable Jar is located in the packed_to_run folder.

+To run the crawler download packed_to_run folder.

+For the crawler to work properly a folder named "export" should be existent in the same direcotry as runnable jar.

+To run the crawler through "cmd" please navigate to the downloaded jar directory and use command:

+  java -jar WebCrawlScand.jar

+Data is exported in csv format:

+<flightId>,<flightDate>,<depTime>,<depPlace>,<arrTime>,<arrPlace>,<conPlace>,<priceType>,<basePrice>,<taxPrice>

 ## Questions
 ### Could you please write any language you prefer how you would collect the information;

 I have not completed the second task because I was not able to find how to configure cookies for chromedriver to work properly on this site.
+The crawler works if CAPTCHA is verified manually.

 For the second task I would do this: